-- Start by grilling the chicken fairly low, around 250 degrees F. We cooked on our Big Green Egg with a couple wood chunks mixed with the coals for extra smoky flavor, then increased the temperature to 400 degrees F towards the end to get some nice grill marks and a crispy crust.
+- Start by grilling the chicken at 400 degrees F. We cooked on our Big Green Egg with a couple wood chunks mixed with the coals for extra smoky flavor, then increased the temperature to 400 degrees F towards the end to get some nice grill marks and a crispy crust.

-- Cook chicken until it reaches 165 degrees F using a good digital thermometer like the Thermoworks Thermapen One.
+- Cook chicken until it reaches 160 degrees F using a good digital thermometer like the Thermoworks Thermapen One.

 - When chicken is done, remove it and set it aside, but keep the grill going if you plan to finish the prune sauce and chicken on the grill.